davidomadi/loanstrucker/README.md

 Account Name; Account Number and Branch

 Edits.
+/n
-accounts.php - Added edit functions to allow existing accounts to be edited when adding the NIN NUMBERS loans.php - Added edit function to enable edits in case of any errors in entry
+accounts.php - Added edit functions to allow existing accounts to be edited when adding the NIN NUMBERS.
+/n
+loans.php - Added edit function to enable edits in case of any errors in entry